WildCodeSchool/java-tariff-manager/curriculum/blocks/11_REST_Client_HTMX/content.md

 }
 ```

-#### Calling the Service with Server-side processing MVC and Client-side HTML Rendering
+#### Calling the Service with Server-Side processing MVC and Client-side HTML Rendering

-We use Thymeleaf for Server-side Rendering, ie. a simple markup language is used in the HTML to process the content on the server and deliver the result as a HTTP Response in HTML.
+We use Thymeleaf for server-side rendering, ie. a simple markup language is used in the HTML to process the content on the server and deliver the result as a HTTP Response in HTML.
 _Note: We use htmx for augmenting the HTML with server-side data, you can ignore this technique here and focus on the server processing with Spring Boot_

 ![](../../../docs/img/thymeleaf_htmx_mvc.png)